Affiliate Marketing: The Ultimate Guide

 Audiences only click on or try what they genuinely care about.

 By designing different content for different groups, the affiliates can quickly identify and create their audience list for each segment.

 For example, you are an affiliate for a software company in the digital field.

-To have a clear insight into what your current audience is looking for, you can make two ebooks.
+You can make two ebooks to have a clear insight into what your current audience is looking for.
 One is about the best social listening tool, and another talks about web analytics tools.

 Anyone who downloads your ebooks has to confirm their email address.
 Now you have two subscriber categories with different concerns and needs.

 Three ways to make use of audience segmentation for affiliate marketers: